Gluten Free or Regular Blueberry Breakfast Bake

 - Fold in the blueberries

-- Coat a 9-inch square baking pan with non-stick spray
+- Coat an 8-inch square baking pan with non-stick spray

 - Spread batter into pan